cball1990/cookbook-milestone/README.md

 ## Testing

-to test my app I mainly used manual testing, this involved looking at every form to check
+To test my app I mainly used manual testing, this involved looking at every form to check
 if i could enter the wrong information in the fields, for example, a list of numbers into
 a url field, this ensures that users can only enter the required information into an input,
 to test the forms further I also went through and filled in forms with missing fields to see